• Kamchatka

 Cancellation policy

-We also promise a 14-day risk-free booking window: you can cancel at any point within two weeks after you put down the first deposit.
+We promise a 14-day risk-free booking window: you can cancel at any point within two weeks after you put down the first deposit.
 This buys you time to sort out vacation and flights, to bring in your friends, etc. and not have to worry about someone else taking your spot on the trip.

 In case of cancellation of the trip by the participant due to any other personal circumstances any deposits made are NOT refunded.
 At our sole discretion we may put them towards your future trips with us.